Wilfred/difftastic/README.md

 # tree-sitter-vhdl

-Tree-sitter-vhdl is a highligting parser for VHDL.
+Tree-sitter-vhdl is a VHDL parser for syntax highlighting.

 ## Missing features